Syrians brave life outside crammed Turkish refugee camps

 Most of that income goes towards the 150 lira ($67) monthly rent for the room, a sum contested by her landlord, 62-year-old Mehmet Gulsere.
 Leaning back on an old motorcycle outside, he said he just wanted to help and charges 75-100 lira a month.

-But AFAD conceded the squeeze had worsened since the Aleppo bombing increased, swelling camp numbers by 8,000 since January 12.
+But AFAF conceded the squeeze had worsened since the Aleppo bombing increased, swelling camp numbers by 8,000 since January 12.

 "If people come, we put up extra temporary tents but then we try to find them somewhere else," said Mahmut Alagoz, director of Nizip container camp, admitting he did not know of any camps in the region where there was space.